microsoft/DeepSpeed/README.md

 ## DeepSpeed-Inference

-DeepSpeed brings together innovations in parallelism technology such as tensor, pipeline, expert and ZeRO-parallelism, and combines them with high performance custom inference kernels, communication optimizations and heterogeneous memory technologies to enable inference at an unprecedented scale, while achieving unparalleled latency, thoughput and cost reduction.
+DeepSpeed brings together innovations in parallelism technology such as tensor, pipeline, expert and ZeRO-parallelism, and combines them with high performance custom inference kernels, communication optimizations and heterogeneous memory technologies to enable inference at an unprecedented scale, while achieving unparalleled latency, throughput and cost reduction.
 This systematic composition of system technologies for inference falls under the inference pillar.
 Learn more: [DeepSpeed-Inference](https://www.deepspeed.ai/inference)

 ## DeepSpeed-Compression